 (30 December, 1881)

 Hopkins traces the cycle of inspiration and aspiration, the sighing of desire or love that brings the soul to union with the divine.
-What the Greek fathers understand through the doctrine of the energies is echoed in Augustine’s prayer of the heart.
+What the Greek Fathers understand through the doctrine of the energies is echoed in Augustine’s prayer of the heart.
 Hopkins similarly describes the inspiration of God’s spirit as the beginning of the soul’s future perfection.
 The operation of the Holy Spirit in the soul enables its participation in divinity.
-For Hopkins, like Augustine, the unutterable groans of the spirit are heard above all in the heart; the words ‘O,’ ‘Oh’ and ‘Ah’ are for Hopkins the heart’s sighs of desire, the aspirations by which the soul is raised up to the divine and itself deified.
-This is the rapture described in ‘Hurrahing in Harvest’; the winged heart which ‘O half hurls’ is the heart raised up to God in contemplative celebration.
+For Hopkins, like Augustine, the unutterable groans of the spirit are heard above all in the heart; the words ‘O’, ‘Oh’ and ‘Ah’ are for Hopkins the heart’s sighs of desire, the aspirations by which the soul is raised up to the divine and itself deified.
+This is the rapture described in ‘Hurrahing in Harvest’; the winged heart, which ‘O half hurls’, is the heart raised up to God in contemplative celebration.
 Hopkins’s ‘Os’, ‘Ohs’ and ‘Ahs’ signify the heart’s ascending prayer; man’s ‘reply’ to God’s inspiration is the word/Word spoken in the heart.
 In another poem of the period, ‘The Valley of the Elwy’, Hopkins similarly employs an emblematic and mystical vocabulary to suggest the heart as the place of the creature’s ‘completion’ in God.
-Hopkins writes,
+Hopkins writes:

 Lovely the woods, waters, meadows, combes, vales,